Tags are quick, useful little things that can be added to your campaigns to make big, big differences!

 In the content report - Links List and Heat Map - all the links in the campaign are listed, and having the report name and tags defined helps to identify which link was clicked on and where in the campaign it was located.
 If the client likes looking at heat map reports, looking at tags helps to identify what the most popular links were in the campaign.

 “Behaviors” can be set up and in conjunction with the reporting tags on the links, dynamic content can be created and targeted to users who have clicked on certain links in a campaign.
 For instance, a user who clicked on a link that had a reporting tag of “horror” on it, could have dynamic content delivered to them specifically about other horror movies available.
-Or a user who has clicked on shoes in Sundance Catalog campaigns would be sent a very personalized campaign with sales on other shoes available.
+Or a user who has clicked on shoes in a catalog campaign would be sent a very personalized campaign with sales on other shoes available.

 Reporting tags can also be used in Segments.
 So, if our client makes custom segments in ZMP, then they can make a segment that could be something like "User clicked VOD_Comedy 3 times" and then send a comedy movie themed email to that segment.